jon-heard/obsidian-inline-scripts-library/tejs_mythicv2.md

 return [];
 ```
 ~~
-hidden - A plaeholder shortcut in case the shortcut-file tejs_lists isn't available.
+hidden - A placeholder shortcut in case the shortcut-file tejs_lists isn't available.